lkshirahatti/DevicePhysics/notes.md

 These excess carriers diffuse, drift, and recombine with the same effective diffusion coefficient, drift mobility, and lifetime.
 This phenomenon is called **ambipolar transport**.

+Excess carriers dominate the electrical properties of a semiconductor material, and the behavior of excess carriers is fundamental to the operation of semiconductor devices.